Diophantine Problem in Some Metabelian Groups: Equations in

 To solve a system of equations in $BS(1,k)$, we begin by solving system (\ref{(2)}).
 This system is just a linear system of equations $AX=B$ with integer coefficients, where $X=(r_1,\ldots ,r_n)^T$ and $A$ is the matrix of the system.
 Using integral elementary column operations on $A$ and row operations on $(A|B)$ we can obtain an equivalent system $\bar A\bar X=\bar B$ such that $\bar A$ has a diagonal form.
 This is Smith normal form.
 Column operations on $A$ correspond to change of variables.
 Row operations on $(A|B)$ correspond to transformations of the system of equations into an equivalent system.
 If the system $\bar A\bar X=\bar B$ does not have a solution, then the corresponding system of equations in the group does not have a solution.
 If the system $\bar A\bar X=\bar B$ is solvable, then we change variables $X$ to $\bar X$.
 Some of the new variables $\bar X$ will have fixed integer values and some will be arbitrary integers.
 Substitute those $\bar X$'s into system (\ref{(1)}).
 We only have to check that there exist integer solutions $Z=\{z_1,\ldots , z_n\}$, $Y=\{y_1,\ldots , y_n\}$ and remaining $\bar X$ that we denote $\hat X = \{r_{i_1} \ldots r_{i_m}\}$.

+We say that a system of equations $S(X)=0$ with variables $X$ is equivalent to a disjunction of systems $S_1(X)=0,\ldots ,S_m(X)=0$ if every solution of $S(X)=1$ is a solution of one of $S_i(X)=0, i=1,\ldots ,m$ and every solution of $S_i(X)=0$ is a solution of $S(X)=0$.
 One can consider system (\ref{(1)}) as a linear system with variables $z_ik^{-y_i},$ and linear combinations of exponential functions as coefficients (which contain variables $\hat X$).
-It can be transformed using row operations to an equivalent disjunction of triangular systems with the following form:
+It can be transformed using row operations to an equivalent disjunction of triangular like systems (with respect to variables $z_s k ^{-y _s}$, $s=1,\ldots ,q$) of the following form:

-where $a_j \in \mathbb Z$ and $\tau_{sj}, \sigma_{ij}, \tau_t, \phi_j$ are linear combinations of elements in $\hat X$ and constants.
+where $\delta _{sj}, \delta _{ij}, \gamma _t, a_{j} \in \mathbb Z$ and $\tau_{sj}, \sigma_{ij}, \tau_t, \phi_{j}$ are linear combinations of elements in $\hat X$ and constants.
 We will get a disjunction of systems because when multiplying equations by some coefficient we have to consider separately the case when this coefficient is zero.

 Now we have to solve systems (\ref{(3)}) and (\ref{4}).
 We will first find all solutions of system (\ref{4}).
 Semenov's ideas in \cite{Semenov2} (where he proved that the theory of $\langle \mathbb{Z}, +, k^x \rangle$ is decidable) can be used to prove the following lemma.